Looking to spruce up your outdoor entertaining area? Learn how much it costs to seal pavers and what factors to consider when estimating your total.

 You should seal your concrete patio every three to five years to keep the surface strong and prevent cracks and chips.
 Concrete sealing costs roughly $3 to $5 per square foot.
 Here are some common patio sizes and their total costs for concrete sealing.

 Chips or cracks in concrete should be fixed sooner rather than later.
-Repairing concrete cracks cost around $300 if they are minor, but a pro contractor may charge by foot if the cracks become significant in size.
+Repairing a concrete patio costs around $300 if there is only minor damage, but a pro contractor may charge by foot if the cracks become significant in size.
+If you put repairs off too long, you may need to look into patio replacement instead of repairs.

 Many homeowner’s insurance policies cover outdoor features, such as a concrete patio, in the event of natural disasters like tropical storms or flooding.
 But you’ll need to check your policy to determine how much adding coverage will increase your premium.